Homotopy transfer and formality: Reminder and conventions on operadic homotopy algebra

 \subsection{Algebras and coalgebras}

 There is a fully faithful functor from the category of chain complexes over $\groundring$ to the category of either $\mathbb{N}$-modules or $\mathbb{S}$-modules which takes a chain complex $V$ to the object with $V$ in arity $0$ and the zero complex in all other arities.
 In a slight abuse, we will write $V$ for the image of $V$ under this functor as well, hoping it causes little confusion.
-For such an object $V$ we write $Q(V)$ as shorthand for the $\mathbb{N}$-module or $\mathbb{S}$-module $Q\compositionproduct^{ns} V$ or $Q\compositionproduct V$, whichever is appropriate.
+For such an object $V$ we write $Q(V)$ as shorthand for the $\mathbb{N}$-module or $\mathbb{S}$-module $Q\compositionproduct V$.
 This is also necessarily concentrated in arity zero.

-An \emph{algebra} over the operad $P$ is a left $P$-module on an $\mathbb{S}$-module in the image of this fully faithful inclusion of chain complexes.
+An \emph{algebra} over the operad $P$ is a left $P$-module whose underlying $\mathbb{S}$-module is concentrated in arity $0$.
 That is, it is a chain complex $V$ equipped with a map $P(V)\to V$ which satisfies the usual associativity and unitality constraints.
-Similarly, a \emph{coalgebra} over the cooperad $C$ is a left $C$-comodule on an $\mathbb{S}$-module in the image of this fully faithful inclusion of chain complexes.
+Similarly, a \emph{coalgebra} over the cooperad $C$ is a left $C$-comodule whose underlying $\mathbb{S}$-module is concentrated in arity $0$.
 That is, it is a chain complex $V$ equipped with a map $V\to C(V)$ which satisfies the usual coassociativity and counitality constraints.
+We do not require any compatibility with the weight-grading in either case.

 Fix a cooperad $C$ with structure map $\Delta$ and counit $\epsilon$.
 The cofree conilpotent $C$-coalgebra on $V$ is the coalgebra $C(V)$ with structure map induced by $\Delta$.
 By abuse, we typically also use the notation $\Delta$ for this structure map